 It is the mission of the Department of Modern Foreign Languages to support and to strengthen a liberal arts education within a Christian context by providing a curriculum that enables majors in the department to continue their language study in graduate programs, to acquire a solid knowledge base and appreciation of a culture different from their own, to develop a reasonably critical view of their own culture, and to gain an astute international perspective and awareness.

-The Department of Modern Foreign Languages is located in the Humanities Center on the campus of Augustana College in Sioux Falls, South Dakota.
+The Department of Modern Foreign Languages is located in the Humanities Center on the campus of Augustana University in Sioux Falls, South Dakota.
 We offer majors and minors in French, German and Spanish, as well as a major and minor in Modern Foreign Languages (MDFL), which combines the study of two different world languages.
 A member of the Association of Departments of Foreign Languages (ADFL), the Department promotes a comprehensive assessment plan, based in part on proficiency guidelines established by the American Council on the Teaching of Foreign Languages (ACTFL), and follows an annual process in which the applicability of those guidelines are reviewed by the department.
 Download a MDFL brochure or Advising/FAQ sheet.